keploy/community-blog/clxsddczl000008lcgj8peuwl.md

 2. **User-Friendly Messages**

     When handling client-side errors (4xx codes), display user-friendly messages.
-For instance, replace "404 Not Found" with a custom message like “The page you’re looking for doesn’t exist.”
+For instance, replace "404 Not Found" with a custom message like “The page you’re looking for doesn’t exist.” <mark>These are all http error code.</mark>

 3. **Retry Logic**